 My wife and I traveled the world together over the course of about a dozen years before we decided to start a family.
 Someone in this space once described to me the transition to family travel this way: “We went from being a Four Seasons couple to being an Embassy Suites family”.
 There’s no doubt that family travel is different than solo or couple travel, but there are plenty of ways to leverage points, miles, and credit card perks to level up your family travel.
-We talked about many of these ways on a podcast episode last year, but we have added some more to this post.
-Here are some of the many ways to enhance your family travel with points, miles, and credit card benefits and a few additional tips to make things easier and/or save you money.
+We talked about many of these ways on a podcast episode a few years ago, but we have added some more to this post.
+Here are some of the many ways to enhance your family travel with points, miles, and credit card benefits, and a few additional tips to make things easier and/or save you money.

 Flight deals for family travel

-Lap infant friendly airlines
+Lap infant-friendly airlines

 If you’re traveling with a lap infant, you’ll need to consider what it’s going to cost you.
-A lap infant is free within the United States, even if you’ve booked an award ticket through a partner program (while that partner program might want to charge you to add a lap infant to your reservation, based on my experience, you can show up at the airport and add a lap infant at the check-in counter for free even if you booked through a foreign partner program).
+A lap infant is free within the United States, even if you’ve booked an award ticket through a partner program (while that partner program might want to charge you to add a lap infant to your reservation, based on my experience, you can show up at the airport and add a lap infant at the check-in counter for free on a domestic US itinerary, even if you booked through a foreign partner program).

 However, if you’re going to travel internationally, you’ll want to consider the best airline programs for lap infant travel before you book your ticket.
 Most frequent flyer programs charge 10% of the adult revenue fare for a lap infant.
 If you’re traveling on a one-way international business class ticket, a lap infant could easily cost you hundreds of dollars.
 If you’re traveling in international first class, a lap infant could cost you in excess of $1,000 one-way — for the honor of sitting for hours with an infant on your lap.